ontereve/tshirt-fit-model/README.md

 ## Model Overview

-- **Fit Score** (0–100) and Confidence are calculated using all available aspects (chest, shoulder, length, hem, sleeve, weight).
+- **Fit Score** (0–100) and Confidence are calculated using all available aspects.
 - All scoring rules and tunable weights are in `models/model_params.py`.
-- You can add or remove aspects by editing the `ASPECTS` and `ASPECT_SCORERS` dictionaries.
+- You can add or remove aspects by editing the `ASPECTS` dictionary.

 ---